PrestaShop/docs/src/content/1.7/development/components/grid/tutorials/work-with-search-form/_index.md

 ## Controller actions

-The Grid filtering workflow is divided into three controllers:
+The Grid filtering workflow is divided into three actions:

 - search action: it parses the filters from the POST request, then redirects to the list action
 - list action: it parses the filters from GET request, persists them into database and finally renders the grid